-Indigenous peoples: The national park reserve designation reflects outstanding asserted claims of the Mi'kmaq of Nova Scotia, which are currently being negotiated through the 'Made in Nova Scotia' process.
-While formal negotiations are underway, Parks Canada and the Mi'kmaq of Nova Scotia have agreed to work together collaboratively throughout Sable Island National Park Reserve's management planning program.
+Indigenous peoples: The national park reserve designation reflects an outstanding asserted claim by the Mi'kmaq of Nova Scotia (Mi'kmaq) to aboriginal rights to Sable Island.
+These asserted claims are unresolved and Sable Island National Park Reserve is not a subject matter of the current negotiations between Canada, the Province of Nova Scotia and the Mi'kmag of Nova Scotia in the Made-in-Nova Scotia Process.

+Parks Canada and the Mi'kmaq of Nova Scotia have agreed to work together collaboratively on the Sable Island National Park Reserve Management Planthrough the Terms of Reference for a Mi'kmaq-Nova Scotia-Canada Consultation Process.

 Human heritage and legacy of use: Sable Island has a rich heritage of human use and occupation.
-It has been home to many families and supported various activities, from lifesaving stations first established in 1801 to rescue shipwreck survivors, the subsistence farming that sustained them, to transAtlantic communications and long-term climatic monitoring services.
-Evidence of Sable Island's human history remains present in the form of its famed horses, heritage resources, old buildings, paths, and debris.
-A significant portfolio of assets and related environmental liabilities were present at the time of park establishment; reducing the physical infrastructure no longer required as well as greenhouse gas emissions will be a significant focus throughout the lifespan of this management plan.
+It has been home to many families and supported various activities, from lifesaving stations first established in 1801 to rescue shipwreck survivors and the subsistence farming that sustained them, to trans-Atlantic communications and long-term climatic monitoring services.
+Evidence of Sable Island's human history remains present in the form of its famed horses, heritage resources, old buildings, and debris.
+A significant portfolio of assets and related environmental liabilities were present at the time of park establishment; reducing the physical infrastructure no longer required, as well as greenhouse gas emissions, will be a significant focus throughout the lifespan of this management plan.

 A base of operations and research in the North Atlantic: Sable Island continues to function as a base for government and non-government operations in the North Atlantic.
-Parks Canada works collaboratively with Environment and Climate Change Canada, Fisheries and Oceans Canada, NAV CANADA, the Canadian Armed Forces, and the Province of Nova Scotia to administer their interests, activities and programs on the island.
-Long-term research and monitoring activities, including climatological monitoring, magnetic observations, and a variety of other studies, continue to be administered at Sable Island National Park Reserve.
+Parks Canada works collaboratively with Environment and Climate Change Canada, Fisheries and Oceans Canada, NAV CANADA, the Canadian Armed Forces, and the Province of Nova Scotia to facilitate their interests, activities and programs on the island.
+Long-term research and monitoring activities, including climatological monitoring, wildlife research, magnetic observations, and a variety of other studies, continue to be administered at Sable Island National Park Reserve.

 Off-shore petroleum related activities: Sable Island National Park Reserve's legislative framework prohibits exploratory and development drilling for petroleum on or within one nautical mile of Sable Island.
 Continued access to the island for emergency response capacity for offshore activities, and low impact seismic, geological or geophysical programs can be permitted.
 The Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) regulates offshore activities and has a responsibility to consult with Parks Canada in advance of resource exploration activities.
-Parks Canada will continue to work with the CNSOPB to ensure that the protection of Sable Island National Park Reserve is taken into full consideration in their regulation of exploration and development activities in the offshore.
+The CNSOPB requires that all operators working in the vicinity of the island have a Sable Island Code of Practice in place.
+The Impact Assessment Agency of Canada (IAAC) leads environmental assessments of exploration drilling and development programs in the Nova Scotia offshore area.
+Parks Canada will continue to work with the CNSOPB and IAAC to ensure that the protection of Sable Island National Park Reserve is taken into full consideration in their regulation of exploration and development activities in the offshore.